8base/Documentation/docs/projects/frontend/app-components-control-components-time-picker.md

 ---
-id: 'app-components-input-components-time-picker'
+id: 'app-components-control-components-time-picker'
 sidebar_label: 'Time Picker'
 redirect_from: '/frontend/app-components/input-components/time-picker'
-slug: '/projects/frontend/app-components/input-components/time-picker'
+slug: '/projects/frontend/app-components/control-components/time-picker'
 ---

 # Time Picker

 The _Time Picker_ component allows the user to select a single time.
 It renders a modal dialogue on a mobile device and a text field with a popover on a desktop.

-The _Time Picker_ component is used independently or as a form component.
-To use it as a form component, place it within a _Form Block_.
+The _Time Picker_ component is used independently or as a form component within a Form Block.

 ### Properties